timlucasss/timlucasss/README.md

 ```

 #### 3️⃣ Loading Leaderboard from Query

+Fetches the user’s friends list IDs from SharedPreferences, updates each friend’s latest profile data from Firebase, and then sorts them by fitness level to display in the leaderboard.

 <img src="assets/3.png" width="320" align="right">

 ```
 fun loadLeaderboard() {
     val sharedPref = activity?.getPreferences(Context.MODE_PRIVATE) ?: return
     leaderboardRV.layoutManager = LinearLayoutManager(context)